elinorv21/RNA-Seq_workshop/README.md

 This slurm file runs the rMATS software on bam files to produce text files representing a variety of alternative splicing events.
 The tmp file needs to be emptied for each run.
 ### mouse_fcounts.sh:
 This slurm file runs the featureCounts software on bam files to produce a gene_counts text file for differential gene expression analysis.
+### fastqc.sh:
+This slurm file processes all the available fastq.gz files and outputs an HTML file and a zipped folder containing all the images in the quality-control report (the HTML file).

 ### Trimmomatic files:
 ### bioconda_trim.sh: